tbrosman/haxe-rest-client/readme.md

 ## Limitations
 * Async operations only
-* GET and POST verbs are the only ones supported
+* The only verbs supported by the generic Haxe HTTP API are GET and POST.

 ## Future
 * Address the above limitations